Coat of arms of Kalmykia

 The coat of arms of the Republic of Kalmykia is a symbol of the Republic of Kalmykia, a federal subject of Russia.
 It was adopted by the republic's Parliament on 14 June 1996.

-The description
+Description

 The coat of arms represents the image yellow color in a frame of a national ornament on a blue background.
 Its base depicts petals of a white lotus flower.

 History

 First version

 On June 23, 1937 the Constitution of the Kalmyk ASSR was adopted.
 The chapter 10 of the Constitution contained the description of the emblem of Kalmyk ASSR:

 The state emblem of the Autonomous Soviet Socialist Republic of Kalmykia is the state emblem of the RSFSR, which consists of an image of a gold sickle and a hammer, a cross placed on a cross, with handles down, a red background in the sun and framed with ears "RSFSR" and "Workers of all countries, unite!" in Russian and Kalmyk languages, with the addition under the inscription "RSFSR" letters of a smaller size of the inscription "Kalmycka ASSR" in Russian and in the Kalmyk languages.